bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ##### 4.2.10.2.
 Interface `[HTMLCollection](https://dom.spec.whatwg.org/#htmlcollection)`[](https://dom.spec.whatwg.org/#interface-htmlcollection)

-[HTMLCollection](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection "The HTMLCollection interface represents a generic collection (array-like object similar to arguments) of elements (in document order) and offers methods and properties for selecting from the list.")
+[HTMLCollection](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection 'The HTMLCollection interface represents a generic collection (array-like object similar to arguments) of elements (in document order) and offers methods and properties for selecting from the list.')

 In all current engines.